-The County expects that the treatment plant will be substantially complete and begin commissioning by February 2011 and begin treating wastewater in August 2011.
-Until completion of the conveyance system, expected in the summer of 2012, treated flows may be routed through the North Creek Pump Station to either the West Point treatment plant or the South treatment plant in Renton.
+The County expects that the treatment plant will be substantially complete in early 2011.
+The plant continues to be on schedule to begin treating wastewater in August 2011.
+Until completion of the conveyance system, expected in the summer of 2012, treated flows will be routed through the North Creek Pump Station to either the West Point treatment plant or the South treatment plant in Renton.